anderson-martin/news-reader/README.md

 * Gridview with custom adapter
 * Listview with custom adapter

+I have done this project by means of Android Studio.

 Flexible splash page which appears to user just for loading time, without any extra delay.